8.6 Resource Stewardship and Case Management

 • Hospice offers palliative and supportive services providing physical, psychological, social, and spiritual care for dying clients and their families.
 Services may be provided in the client’s home or an inpatient setting.
 Hospice may include nursing, home health aide, social worker, chaplain, PT, OT, ST, nutritional therapy, and volunteer services.[6]

 • Telehealth is a fairly new and expanding health delivery model.
-Telehealth is a form of an outpatient health service where the patient and member of the health care team are able to connect remotely using telephone calls or video conferencing on a computer with an Internet connection.
+Telehealth is a form of an outpatient health service where the client and member of the health care team are able to connect remotely using telephone calls or video conferencing on a computer with an Internet connection.
 Devices may be provided to monitor vital signs and other health indicators.
 Telehealth enhances client access to multiple providers without the burden of travel.
 Telehealth has become an important resource in rural communities, especially due to social distancing required by the COVID-19 pandemic.[7]

 1. American Nurses Association.
 (2021).
 Nursing: Scope and standards of practice (4th ed.).
 American Nurses Association.